 Are you still undecided whether or not Norway might be an appealing destination for you?
 On wearefreemovers you can find a selection of 6 academic institutions offering you the possibility of spending a semester or a full academic year in Norway.
 Let’s check some statistics about them.

 Here you can see the positions of the Norwegian institutions among the world’s best universities rankings.

 |NAME||QS||THE||ARWU||CWUR||CWTS||Eduniversal palmes||U.S. News & World Report's Best Global Universities Rankings||Webometrics|

 Except for BI Norwegian Business School, which is a global center of excellence in the business field with 5 palmes by Eduniversal, Norwegian universities that you can find here on wearefreemovers are not mentioned in any of the major global universities rankings.
 This is due to the fact that they are so highly specialized that they constitute “niche” institutions, highly focused on a subject field (business, architecture, music, education), with the only exception being Nord University, that is a more wide-encompassing university.

 Costs and fees

 Norway is an extremely expensive country.
 Monthly costs of living for a single person are close to 1150€.
 Keep in mind that, as a student, you could have access to various discounts which can include food, travel, and accommodation expenses.

 When it comes to university’s fees, Norway is medium expensive, with a median 3150€/semester for free mover students.

-Which Norwegian cities are available for free movers?
+Which cities of Norway are available for free movers?

-Currently there are 13 cities that accept free movers in Norway.
+Currently there are many cities that accept free movers in Norway.
 Have you ever dreamt of studying in Oslo or any other city in Norway?
 Here you can find institutions divided by city: